Angrivarii

-The Angrivarii (or Angrivari) were a Germanic people of the early Roman Empire, who lived in what is now northwest Germany near the middle of the Weser river.
-They were mentioned by the Roman authors Tacitus and Ptolemy.
+The Angrivarii were a Germanic people who lived in what is now northern Germany in the time of the Roman Empire.
+They lived near the lower Weser river, with the Chauci between them and the North Sea coast, and the Cherusci to their south.

-They were part of the Germanic alliance of Arminius and his defeat of the Romans at the Battle of the Teutoburg Forest in the 9th year of the common era.
+They were part of the Germanic alliance led by Arminius which defeated the Romans at the Battle of the Teutoburg Forest in 9 AD.

-The Angrivarii lived in an area which was later called Angria (Modern German "Engern") in the Middle Ages, which was a major part of the Carolingian Duchy of Saxony.
+The Angrivarii lived in an area which was later called Angria in the Middle Ages, which was a major part of the Carolingian Duchy of Saxony.
+In Modern German it is still called "Engern".
 Both names probably derive from geographical terminology.

 Location

 In his Germania Tacitus described the Angrivarii and their western neighbours the Chamavi living east of the Frisii who lived towards the Rhine river which was the official border of the Roman Empire, and behind them, further from the Romans, were "the Dulgubini and Chasuarii, and other tribes not equally famous".
 The Chasuarii probably lived near the Hase river, north of them, and the Dulgubini probably lived further east towards the Elbe.
 North of all these peoples lived the Chauci, living along the North Sea coast in what is now Germany.

 Among the more detailed mentions of the Angrivarii which Tacitus makes in his Annals, he describes them also as neighbours to the powerful Cherusci people, of Arminius, who apparently lived east of them.
-They had built a dike to mark the boundary and this was west of the Weser.
+They had built a dike to mark the boundary, and this was west of the Weser.

 Tacitus also notes in his Germania that together with the Chamavi, the Angrivarii had invaded the lands formerly held by the Bructeri to their south, the Bructeri having been expelled and utterly destroyed by an alliance of neighboring peoples....
 The Bructeri had lived near the Ems and Lippe rivers, between the Rhine and Weser.
 This occurred after the battle of the Teutoburg Forest.

-Nevertheless, in the second century AD the geographer Ptolemy reported the Bructeri still living in the same approximate area, with a lesser Bructeri group living near the mouth of the Rhine near the Frisii, and a larger group just south of the coastal Chauci who lived between the Ems and Weser rivers.
+Nevertheless, in the second century CE, the geographer Ptolemy reported that the Bructeri were still living in the same approximate area, with a lesser group of Bructeri residing near the mouth of the Rhine, among the Frisii, and a larger group located just south of the coastal Chauci, who lived between the Ems and Weser rivers.
 He places the Chamavi (Chamai) south of these Bructeri.
 He reports the Angrivarii east of the Weser river, just south of the "greater" Chauci who lived on the coast between Weser and Elbe.
-South of the Angrivarii he positions the Langobardi, and then the Dulgubnii.
+East of the Angrivarii, he positions the Langobardi (εἶτα Λακκοβάρδοι), and he places the Dulgubnii south of the Langobardi (ὑφ’ οὓς Δουλγούμνιοι).
 Unfortunately, Ptolemy's positioning of these peoples is confused in various places.